 These Sennheiser RS120 On-Ear Wireless RF Headphones pack quite a punch, delivering natural sound that perfectly reproduces what you are watching on television.
 These headphones offer HiFi sound quality.
-And this package includes the Sennheiser RS120 wireless headphones, a wireless transmitter that is also the charging dock, and 2 AAA rechargable batteries.
-The included charging cradle allows for 20 hours of continuous use on a single charge and the RF receiver transmits signal up to 300 feet, even through obstacles.
-The on-ear design on this Sennheiser model is extremely comfortable, has a good build quality created with long viewing sessions in mind, and the two year warranty is on point.
+And this package includes the Sennheiser RS120 wireless headphones, a wireless transmitter that is also the charging dock, and 2 AAA rechargeable batteries.
+The included charging cradle allows for 20 hours of continuous use on a single charge and the RF receiver transmits signals up to 300 feet, even through obstacles.
+The on-ear design on this Sennheiser model is extremely comfortable, has a good build quality created with long viewing sessions in mind, and the two-year warranty is on point.
 These ultra-comfortable headphones are ideal for watching late-night TV when your roommates or family are asleep.

 Though the Sennheiser’s RF receiver does allow you to swap to different frequencies in order to find a channel without interference, so as to get the best sound quality, it does so via a manual knob, and some other products on this list automatically find the best frequency.
 We also found the wording in the included instructions to be somewhat confusing during setup.
 All in all, if you’re looking for the best headphones for TV, look no further than the Sennheiser RS120, and although it is currently unavailable on Amazon it should be back soon.
-For more choices read about the best over ear headphones.
+For more choices read about the best over-ear headphones.

 Award: Honorable Mention

 These ARTISTE Wireless TV Headphones are fantastic, with a charging cradle in line with our top pick (Sennheiser RS120), getting 20 hours of continuous use on a single charge, and a suite of audio drivers that work to reduce audio distortion, which truly lets the dialog and action of your favorite TV shows shine.
 It’s got brilliant sound quality with a frequency response of 25Hz-20kHz.
 That is HiFi sound quality with extra bass without distortion.
-And getting 20 hours of continuous use on a single charge is almost 3 times of what you get from common Bluetooth headphones.
-Plus, the soft-padded headband as well as padded ear pads are extremely comfortable, and intended for long sessions of use, and the product does well to transmit signal through obstacles, such as walls or furniture.
+And getting 20 hours of continuous use on a single charge makes it almost 3 times what you get from common Bluetooth headphones.
+Plus, the soft-padded headband as well as padded ear cups are extremely comfortable and intended for long sessions of use, and the product does well to transmit signals through obstacles, such as walls or furniture.

-Though the RF receiver does fantastic work in transmitting signal through obstacles, it does max out at around 100 feet, which is less than our top pick.
+Though the RF receiver does fantastic work in transmitting signals through obstacles, it does max out at around 100 feet, which is less than our top pick.
 But keep in mind that this is more than three times the traditional wireless range of Bluetooth headphones.
 Also, you may find it difficult to fit the ear cups comfortably around your ears if you have larger than average ears.
-Additionally, the company throws in a one year warranty, which is less than our top pick, which gets two years, but it is readily available at Amazon.com.
+Additionally, the company throws in a one-year warranty, which is less than our top pick, which gets two years, but it is readily available at Amazon.com.
 Also, check out the best lightning cable headphones for Apple products and the top-rated headphones for iPhone.

 Award: Most Connection Options

-These earphones exhibit extended use comfort too, with an adjustable headband, and super soft ear pads for a comfortable customized fit.
+These earphones exhibit extended use comfort too, with an adjustable headband, and super-soft earpads for a comfortable customized fit.
 They could be great audiophile headphones, but you’ll want to compare studio vs audiophile headphones to make sure.
-Yet, they’re ideal for extended periods of time on your favourite TV shows and series in your living room.
+Yet, they’re ideal for extended periods of time on your favorite TV shows and series in your living room.
 Could they be used as stellar headphones for a guitar amp?
 Only a musician would know.

 Though the RF transmitter did great with cutting through common household obstacles, it does max out at around 100 feet, while our top pick gets three times that.
 Additionally, this is a bit pricier than our top two picks.
 It is also readily available at Amazon.com.
 You may also like the best kid headphones.

 Award: Most Volume

 Though this product does feature a charging cradle in line with our top picks, we found the battery life to be somewhat lessened, getting around 12 hours of continuous use, as opposed to 20 in our top pick.
 Additionally, the price is somewhat higher than our top picks.
 It is readily available at Amazon.com.
 Be sure to check out the Sennheiser RS 2000 as well, which is one of the best wireless earbuds for TV use.
-Also take a look at the best headphones for running.
+Also, take a look at the best headphones for running.

 Award: Best Battery

-WHY WE LIKE IT: Boasts a rechargeable lithium battery that gets 40 hours of continuous use on a single charge, which is 20 hours longer than our to pick, decent wireless range at 165 feet and a trio of outputs, including RCA, aux and optical.
+WHY WE LIKE IT: Boasts a rechargeable lithium battery that gets 40 hours of continuous use on a single charge, which is 20 hours longer than our top pick.
+They have a decent wireless range at 165 feet and a trio of outputs, including RCA, AUX, and optical.
 This is a great product that truly maximizes battery life.

 These Avantree HT5009 Wireless Headphones features a rechargeable lithium battery that gets 40 hours of continuous use before needing to recharge, along with 20 days of standby time.
 It also boasts a decent wireless range, 165 feet, which is only second to our top pick.
-Plus, it features Bluetooth Class I technology, although with Bluetooth functionality, the range is dependent upon physical interference.
+Plus, it features Bluetooth Class I technology, although, with Bluetooth functionality, the range is dependent upon physical interference.
 It has a Bluetooth transmitter and if you have a smart TV with Bluetooth functionality then all you need to do is turn on the headphones and the Bluetooth button and they will pair automatically.
-It also comes with a two year warranty, once the product is registered, and features an extremely comfortable padded design.
+It also comes with a two-year warranty, once the product is registered, and features an extremely comfortable padded design.
 The trio of outputs is also handy.
 And apart from watching TV, this is also ideally a gaming headset, although it does not feature surround sound.

 This is the most expensive item on the list, though not by a large margin.
 Additionally, this product muted some TV speakers that we tried with it, a common occurrence with these products, though we were able to resolve the issue by going into the settings.
-If noise is important to you, check out the best noise canceling headphones.
-One example is the BackBeat Pro 2, one of the best wireless headphones that not only is noise cancelling but also has enough low latency to be suitable for a home theater.
+If noise is important to you, check out the best noise-cancelling headphones.
+One example is the BackBeat Pro 2, one of the best wireless headphones that are not only noise-cancelling, but also have enough low latency to be suitable for a home theater.

 Award: Best Budget